A small paver driveway with a modern pattern and contrasting border for big curb appeal.

 A trustworthy contractor will walk you through a detailed quote, but it’s always empowering to understand the process yourself.
 From preparing the ground to ensuring water flows away correctly, each step is critical for a driveway that not only looks fantastic but also lasts for decades.
 We’ll break down some of the most common “hidden” costs so you can feel confident when planning your project.
 These include preparing the site, the foundational materials that support your pavers, drainage solutions, and any necessary local permits.

-Excavation and Site Prep
+Excavation and Base Preparation

 Before a single paver can be laid, the ground needs to be perfectly prepared.
 This is the excavation and site preparation phase, and it’s one of the most crucial steps for a long-lasting driveway.
 The process often involves removing an existing driveway, whether it’s cracked concrete or old asphalt, and digging out soil to the required depth.
 The area is then graded to ensure a slight slope for water runoff.
 The cost can vary depending on the condition of your current driveway and the type of soil on your property.
 A solid, well-prepped foundation is non-negotiable, as it prevents the pavers from sinking or shifting over time.
 This foundational work is a core part of any quality masonry project.

-Base Materials and Edging
+The Price of Base Materials and Edging

 The materials underneath your pavers are just as important as the pavers themselves.
 A strong base, typically made of compacted gravel and a layer of sand, creates a stable foundation that can handle the weight of vehicles and withstand seasonal changes.
 Skimping on base materials can lead to a wavy, uneven driveway down the road.
 In addition to the base, every paver driveway needs edging.
 Edging restraints, made from materials like plastic, concrete, or metal, are installed along the perimeter to lock the pavers in place and prevent them from spreading apart.
 The cost of these essential, yet unseen, materials will be part of your total project price.

-Proper Drainage
+Why Proper Drainage Is a Must-Have

 On Long Island, we see our fair share of rain and snow, which makes proper drainage essential for the health of your driveway.
 Without a system to manage water, you risk pooling, which can seep into the base layers and cause damage.
 During the winter, this trapped water can freeze and expand, shifting your pavers out of place.
 To prevent this, your installation may require drainage solutions like French drains or channel drains, which collect water and direct it away from the driveway.
 Investing in a good drainage system protects your pavers and foundation, preventing costly repairs and extending the life of your investment.

-Permits and Fees
+Factoring in Permits and Local Fees

 Depending on where you live in Nassau or Suffolk County, your town or village may require a permit for installing a new driveway.
 These permits ensure the project complies with local building codes, zoning regulations, and rules about water runoff.
 While your contractor typically handles the process of securing the permit, the associated fees are passed on to you as the homeowner.
 These costs can range from under a hundred to several hundred dollars.
 It’s a necessary step to ensure your project is done correctly and legally, so be sure to ask your contractor about permit requirements in your area early in the planning process.